CougarTasker/curriculum-vitae/README.md

 - Phone: +44 7597 029304
 - Email: [cougartasker@outlook.com](mailto:cougartasker@outlook.com)
-- Location: London
+- Location: London, UK
 - LinkedIn: [cougartasker](https://linkedin.com/in/cougartasker)
 - GitHub: [CougarTasker](https://github.com/CougarTasker)

 # Personal Profile

-I am Cougar, a programmer interested in all things computer science, especially computer graphics and machine learning.
-I have a varied experience of application and full stack development, with a focus on a Typescript/React software stack.
+Programmer interested in all things computer science, especially computer graphics and machine learning.
+I have a varied experience of application and full stack development, with a focus on Typescript/React software stack.

 # Skills

-- Programming Languages: TypeScript, Python, Java, and have worked with many more.
+- Programming Languages: Proficient in TypeScript, Python, and Java; adaptable to other languages based on project needs.
-- Version Control Systems: Predominantly work with Git and Github, but have used SVN and Gitlab.
+- Version Control: Predominantly work with Git and Github, with additional experience using SVN and Gitlab.
-- API's: Created and used numerous third party RESTful API's.
+- APIs: Skilled in designing, implementing, and integrating RESTful APIs.
-- Databases: Created SQL based applications with PostgreSQL and MySql.
-Familiar with ORM's such as Prisma and Drizzle.
+- Databases: Ability to create database solutions, familiar with PostgreSQL, MySQL and ORMs such as Prisma and Drizzle.
-- Deployment: Deployed Infrastructure as code solutions to Azure, AWS and GCP with Kubernetes and Terraform.
+- Deployment: Proficient with IaC deployments with Kubernetes and Terraform to cloud platforms like Azure, AWS, and GCP
-- Liunx & Containerisation: I have used many Linux distributions
+- Liunx & Containerisation: Extensive experience with Linux distributions for development and deployment.
 # Education

 ## Royal Holloway, University of London, MSci in Computer Science with Artificial Intelligence

 - Sept 2019 – July 2024
-- Final year average \textgreater 90%, achieved First-Class Honours.
+- Achieved First-Class Honours; 91% final year average.
-- Thesis on reinforcement learning: Effective Exploration in Markov Decision Processes
+- Thesis on Reinforcement Learning: Effective Exploration in Markov Decision Processes
 - Developed a robust Java calculator adhering to software engineering principles.
-- Collaborated on a web-based restaurant management system (front-end, back-end, and SQL database).
+- Collaborated on a restaurant management system, Achieving a perfect 100% Grade.

 ## Havant and South Downs College, A-Levels in Computing, Physics, Maths, and Further Maths